leegmoore/bubbletea-ts/README.md

 To get started, see the tutorial below, the [examples][examples], the [docs][docs], the [video tutorials][youtube] and some common [resources](#libraries-we-use-with-bubble-tea).

+> Working on the TypeScript port?
+The renderer and logging guides now live in
+> `docs/rendering.md` and `docs/logging.md`, complete with Windows-specific
+> CRLF/fan-out coverage and reference scripts in `examples-ts/`.

 [youtube]: https://charm.sh/yt

 ## By the way